Roof inspection after a storm, a short guide

 Safely inspecting a roof, and the installations on it, means using the fall protection system properly and always minding your personal safety.
 Being careful to avoid slips and trips, will help prevent dangerous falls.

 Clear any debris of the roof, but be sure to do this safely.
 Do not block your vision when carrying materials.
-Be careful in removing debris, as it may be hiding a hole in the structure, that could lead to a fall.
+Be careful in removing debris.
+Debrismay be hiding a hole in the structure, that could lead to a fall.
 And don’t step on debris if it is unstable, you could slip and maybe even fall over a roof edge.

 Check for any damages to the roof surface, such as holes, punctures or roofing material that came loose.
 These do not only pose a risk to the structure but also create a trip hazard.

 Pay special attention to skylights and chimneys during rooftop inspection, if your roof has any, as the flashing around these installations may have become damaged.
-Be careful around skylights, most of them cannot carry the weight of a person and leaning on them, or stepping on them can cause you to fall through them.
+You got to be careful around skylights, most of them cannot carry the weight of a person and leaning on them, or stepping on them can cause you to fall through them.